kiali/demos/bookinfo-vms/README.md

 - GKE cluster
 - Istio within the cluster
-- VMs to run bookinfo
+- VMs running bookinfo
+- bookinfo within kubernetes
 - VPC - single network for the vms and kube nodes

 Requests to the bookinfo services should be spread between the vms and the kubernetes deployments for each app.